f-person/git-blame.nvim/README.md

 ### Open file URL in browser

-`:GitBlameOpenFileURL` opens the file (with a mark set on the current line) in the browser.
+`:GitBlameOpenFileURL` opens the file in the default browser.

+The URL is scoped to the latest commit on the current branch and has a mark of the current line. (same is true for `GitBlameCopyFileURL`)

 ### Copy file URL